What is Stellar Lumens (XLM)?

 Growth Metrics

-By 2025, Stellar is approaching 10 million accounts globally.
+By 2026, Stellar is approaching 10 million accounts globally.
 Total value locked (TVL) in Stellar-based applications surpassed $100 million in mid-2025, with projections pointing toward rapid growth as stablecoins and RWAs expand.

-XLM’s price has reflected this wave of development and adoption.
-In 2025, the token surged over 300%, fueled by integration with PayPal, MoneyGram, and the growing tokenization trend.
+XLM’s price has reflected this wave of development and adoption. in 2025, the token surged over 300%, fueled by integration with PayPal, MoneyGram, and the growing tokenization trend.
 While volatility remains a factor - XLM fell about 5% on September 1, 2025, before rebounding - analysts see medium-term potential in the $0.40–$0.60 range if adoption accelerates.

 Institutional interest, particularly in Africa where mobile money and remittances dominate, has supported price resilience.
 However, like all crypto assets, XLM is influenced by broader market cycles, liquidity conditions, and regulatory developments.